 - ANATOMY & PHYSIOLOGY

-- SPA-QUALITY MANICURES & PEDICURES
+- MANICURES & PEDICURES

 - ACRYLIC NAIL APPLICATION

-- NAIL ART
+- NAIL REPAIR/WRAPS

 The Manicuring Course prepares the student for the State Board Examination.
-The student will receive practical training and technical instruction in the areas of the nails.
-Some of the potential occupations available to Manicurists are Manicurist, Manicuring Tech in Salon (resort/spa), Nail Specialist, Product Specialist, Product Sales Rep, Platform Artist, Competitive Nail Tech for Industry Competitions, Salon Owner
+The student will receive practical training and technical instruction in the areas of nails.
+Some of the potential occupations available to Manicurists are Manicurist, Manicuring Tech in Salon (resort/spa), Nail Specialist, Product Specialist, Product Sales Rep, Platform Artist, Competitive Nail Tech for Industry Competitions, Salon Owner.

 If you’re serious about going to manicuring school, nothing should hold you back!